UCC History and Polity Resources

 New York Times Ad

-The UCC ad which rain in the New York Times in April 2008 in response to criticisms of Trinity United Church of Christ in Chicago.
+The UCC ad ran in the New York Times in April 2008 in response to criticisms of Trinity United Church of Christ in Chicago.

 Ecumenical Stance of the UCC